Published: 13 Aug 2025

 Conclusion

 Finding the right SaaS designers is part art, part science, and part survival instinct.
 You want someone who understands your users, your product, and the delicate balance between usability and aesthetics.
-The right hire will not only make your app look good but will make it work in ways that keep your customers coming back — and paying.
+The right hire will not only make your app look good, they will make it work in ways that keep customers coming back and paying.
+So choose wisely, because the wrong SaaS designer leaves you with a churn rate you definitely do not want to brag about.

 Egor Mihachkin